ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/FIRE.rst

 In this case, a single fire (``FIRE_NUM_IGNITIONS: 1``) of radius 250 meters (``FIRE_IGNITION_RADIUS: 250``) is ignited at latitude 40.609˚N (``FIRE_IGNITION_START_LAT: 40.609``), 105.879˚W (``FIRE_IGNITION_START_LON: -105.879``) 6480 seconds after the start of the simulation (``FIRE_IGNITION_START_TIME: 6480``) with a rate of spread specified as 0.05 m/s (``FIRE_IGNITION_ROS: 0.05``).
 This "ignition" ends 7000 seconds after the start of the simulation (``FIRE_IGNITION_END_TIME: 7000``), after which the fire behavior is completely governed by the physics of the fire behavior model (integrated every 0.5 seconds as specified by ``OUTPUT_DT_FIRE``), the input fuel conditions, and the simulated atmospheric conditions.
 This simulated fire will feed back heat and moisture flux to the dynamical core, multiplied by a factor set by the user (``FIRE_ATM_FEEDBACK``).

 The CFBM creates output files in :term:`netCDF` format, with the naming scheme ``fire_output_YYYY-MM-DD_hh:mm:ss.nc``.
 In this case the output files are written every 30 minutes (``OUTPUT_DT_FIRE: 1800``).

+Users can also modify the wind profile used in the CFBM with the setting ``WIND_VINTERP_OPT``.
+By default, the full prognostic wind field from the atmospheric model is used to calculate a wind profile for spreading the fire.
+Setting ``WIND_VINTERP_OPT: 1`` changes this to use only the diagnostic 10m wind, which is less compute-intensive and therefore runs faster.

 .. note::